alexrodrigues/ArMagic/README.md

 # ArMagic
 Udacity's ARKit Final project

-Xcode 9 or later is required.
+Xcode 9.1 or later is required to run the project.

 1) Clone or download the project
 2) Open the xproject file